Soft Optimal Stop For 99% Guarantee

 - figure (click here to open a bigger version):

-a bit the shape of the results.
-However, a common behaviour emerges, similar to what the pictures above show: with increasing N_STOP, increasing score, then a plateau whose width relative to the LENGTH value appears to be variable ; then when further increasing N_STOP, an abrupt cliff, falling down to zero.
+Changing the order of magnitude of LENGTH can possibly change quite a bit the shape of the results.
+However, a common behaviour emerges, similar to what the above pictures show: with increasing N_EXPLORE, the score increases, then shows a plateau ; then when further increasing N_EXPLORE, the score abruptly falls down to zero.

 Conclusion

-By not targetting the best candidate, but rather a "pretty good" candidate, we built a strategy that guarantees 99% success.
+By not targetting the best candidate, but rather a "pretty good"